Sometimes people just won't believe you.

 - An American Tail: Fievel Goes West, no one will believe Fievel after he warns them about Cat R. Waul's evil plan to eat all of the mice that he convinced to move west, which Fievel overheard while snooping.

-- In The Nightmare Before Christmas, Sally tries to Jack about her vision of his Christmas being a disaster.
-Jack, being blinded by his plans, blows her off and then Comically Missing the Point by thinking Sally was referring to his "Sandy Claws" outfit.
+- In The Nightmare Before Christmas, Sally tries to tell Jack about her vision of his Christmas being a disaster.
+Jack, blinded by his plans, blows her off and then comically misses the point by thinking Sally was referring to his "Sandy Claws" outfit.

 - In Recess: School's Out, the police laugh off and outright mock T.J.'s attempts to tell them that an evil mastermind has taken up residence in the school now that it has been abandoned for the summer.
 They do this even when T.J.'s friends back him up, and when Ms. Finster tells them that something's going on at the school.
-The fact that they weren't even willing to believe Finster, a teacher at the same school and thus theoretically a better source than kids also gives them shades of Bad Cop/Incompetent Cop.
+The fact that they weren't even willing to believe Finster, a teacher at the same school and thus theoretically a better source than kids also makes them something of an exaggerated case of Police Are Useless.